MicrosoftDocs/power-platform/power-platform/admin/virtual-network-executive-summary.md

 ## Implement Virtual Network support

-Power Platform infrastructure consists of a serverless container orchestration layer that executes different workloads with a strict security boundary and guarantees individual workload level availability and scalability requirements.
-This container orchestration layer is used for all workloads needing isolation, including internal Microsoft workload like connectors runtime and customer workloads like plugins.
+Power Platform infrastructure consists of a serverless container orchestration layer that executes different workloads with a strict security boundary and guarantees individual, workload-level availability and scalability requirements.
+This container orchestration layer is used for all workloads needing isolation, including internal, Microsoft workload-like connectors and customer workloads, like plugins.

-The containerized workload allows Power Platform to support network level isolation, using a combination of Azure Subnet Delegation and Virtual Network injection features.
-The Virtual Network *injection* feature allows a container to get injected into the customer’s virtual network by attaching a network interface card (NIC).
-Any workload running on that configured container is executes within customer’s network and can use private IP addresses within the network.
-For a plugin workload, the plugin code can access user services, resources, or Azure resources with a private link exposed to the same virtual network.
-Similarly, a connector workload can access the target resource or endpoint inside the same virtual network.
+The containerized workload allows Power Platform to support network-level isolation, using a combination of Azure Subnet Delegation and Virtual Network injection features.
+The Virtual Network *injection* feature allows a container to get injected into a customer’s Virtual Network by attaching a network interface card (NIC).
+Any workload, running on that configured container, is executed within the customer’s network and can use private IP addresses within the network.
+For a plugin workload, the plugin code can access user services, resources, or Azure resources with a private link exposed to the same Virtual Network.
+Similarly, a connector workload can access the target resource or endpoint inside the same Virtual Network.

 ### Azure subnet delegation